JuzerShakir/Forest_Cover-Type/README.md

 This project contains x files and y folder:

 - `result.ipynb`: This is the main file where I have performed my work on the project.
-- `result.csv`: The project dataset.
+- `covtype.data`: The forest cover-type dataset.
 I have loaded this data in the notebook..
 - `export/` : Folder containing HTML and PDF version file of notebook.
-- 'x' : Y
-- 'x' : Y
+- `proposal.pdf` : Y

 #### Dataset file
-"Explain the dataset file that contains the data for prediction."
+This part has been reviwed throughly in `proposal.pdf` file.[link](https://github.com/JuzerShakir/Forest_Cover-Type/blob/master/proposal.pdf)

 ----